China by Bike

 Overnight: Hotel

-Day 5 : Cycle To Lianshan
+Day 5 : Cycle to Lianshan

 Todays ride once again takes through rural areas as we make our way to Lianshan.
 We pass through a lot of villages and small towns where local farmers are working in the fields and children are riding bikes to go to school or return home for lunch.
 Lianshan is an ethnic Yao minority town.
 The Yao minority are set apart from the rest of the population by their culture, traditions and distinctive facial features and still live very traditional lives, relatively untouched by Western influences.